lollek/libprompt/README.md

 ### Editing
 * delete-char (C-d) - Delete character at position, or signal end of line if there are no characters.
 * backward-delete-char (backspace) - Delete character to the left of the current position.
+* kill-line (C-k) - Kill from cursor to the end of the prompt and put it in the kill-ring.

 ### History
 * previous-command (C-p, arrow up) - Show previous entered command.